ptiede/Comrade.jl/docs/src/index.md

 ```@meta
-CurrentModule = ROSE
+CurrentModule = Comrade
 ```

-# ROSE
+# Comrade

-ROSE is a **differentiable** modular modeling framework for use with very long baseline interferometry.
+Comrade is a **differentiable** modular modeling framework for use with very long baseline interferometry.
 The goal is to allow the user to easily combine and modify a set of *primitive* models to construct complicated source structures.
 These primitives themselves do not have to be simple.
-ROSE itself does not Bayesian inference or optimization itself.
+Comrade itself does not Bayesian inference or optimization itself.
 Instead it creates all the components needed, i.e. a image/visibility model, some simple likelihoods, and telescope corruption effects (still to be implemented).

 To use perform inferences on data you can then hook into the vast array of different modeling and optimization packages in Julia.
-There are some small examples packages defining these interface such as [ROSESoss.jl](https://github.com/ptiede/ROSESoss.jl) which combines ROSE with `Soss` a probabilistic programming language.
+There are some small examples packages defining these interface such as [ComradeSoss.jl](https://github.com/ptiede/ComradeSoss.jl) which combines Comrade with `Soss` a probabilistic programming language.
 Other interfaces to e.g. [Turing](https://turing.ml/stable/), [BAT](https://github.com/bat/BAT.jl) are planned.